-In the ‘90s, he worked as a wildlife biologist for the U.S. Forest Service and then for the U. S. Fish and Wildlife Service’s Klamath Basin National Wildlife Refuge system.
-Ed also worked as a wildlife research biologist for Weyerhaeuser Timber Company.
-After completing his doctorate at Oregon State University, Ed joined Bat Conservation International where he led research efforts on wind energy impacts on bats and other wildlife for eight years.
+In the ‘90s, he worked as a wildlife biologist for the U.S. Forest Service and the U. S. Fish and Wildlife Service’s Klamath Basin National Wildlife Refuge system.
+Arnett also worked as a wildlife research biologist for Weyerhaeuser Timber Company.
+After completing his doctorate at Oregon State University, he joined Bat Conservation International where he led research efforts on wind energy impacts on bats and other wildlife and was director of programs for eight years.

 Arnett joined the public television conservation series This American Land in 2015 as the program’s host and field correspondent.
 He is also an affiliate faculty member in the Department of Fish, Wildlife and Conservation Biology at Colorado State University and an adjunct professor in the Department of Natural Resources Management at Texas Tech University.